jakobjpeters/Typstry.jl/docs/src/tutorials/interface.md

 ### Choose the most semantically rich representation

 - This may vary across `Mode`s and domains
+    - Some modes may not have a meaningful representation, and should be formatted into a mode that does
 - Both Julia and Typst support Unicode characters, except unknown variables in Typst's `code` mode

 ```jldoctest 1